James A. Walker: Postwar career

 When the war ended in 1865, Walker returned to his law practice and political career, being elected as a Democrat to the House of Delegates of Virginia in 1871 and 1872.
 VMI granted him an honorary degree in 1872 in recognition of his Civil War service.
 Five years later, he was elected the 13th Lieutenant Governor of Virginia, serving from 1878 to 1882 under Governor Frederick W.M.
 Holliday.

 In 1890, Walker was a charter member of The Virginia Bar Association.
 In 1893, Walker switched allegiances and joined the Republican Party.
 He was elected to the Fifty-fourth and Fifty-fifth Congresses, serving from 1895 until 1899.
 During his second term, Walker served as chairman of the Committee on Elections.

 In 1898, Walker was defeated for re-election by William F. Rhea.
 In the subsequent contest of that election, a shootout occurred at a deposition, and Walker was wounded.
 In 1900, Walker ran again against Rhea and lost.
 Walker's contest of the 1900 election was abated by his death in 1901.

 Death and legacy

 Walker died in Wytheville, Virginia on October 21, 1901; and was buried in the town's East End Cemetery.
 He was the great-grandfather of M. Caldwell Butler.

+Walker was the first of two Virginia Military Institute graduates to serve as Lieutenant Governor of Virginia; the second is Ralph Northam, Class of 1981, who went on to serve as the 73rd Governor of Virginia from 2018 to 2022.